JHU-PL-Lab/www-fpse/lecture/basic-modules.md

 * Also notice that the value is `<abstr>`, not `[4]` like before; since the type is hidden so are the values
 * This is both
   - advantageous (program to interfaces, not implementations)
-  - not adventageous (sometimes hard to see what is going on)
+  - not adventageous (sometimes hard to see what is going on, also can make it harder to test)
 * We will come back to this topic later in the course

 ### Making an OCaml executable